 Each month that passes we have seen a steady stream of countries ratifying the amendment.
 As I write this article there are over eighty countries that have agreed to it.
-You can see the complete list of countries who have ratified the document by clicking here.
+You can see the complete list of countries who have ratified the document on the United Nations website.

 Notice anything after reviewing that list?
 Some of the biggest and most powerful countries in the world have not ratified the document.
 Some of these are India, Russia, China, and the United States.
 These countries are some of your biggest polluters in the world.
 (Mainly China and India.)

 It is not a surprise that these other countries have not moved forward with the amendment.
 The real surprise is that the United States has not moved forward.
 Now, before I get further into this, I want to make a point that I do not get into politics on this website.
 It’s in poor taste and can alienate readers.
 That being said, prior to the 2016 election the United States was heading towards adoption of this amendment.